Friday, June 11, 2021

 This having been done, strips of StewMac Orange Multi-Purpose Tape were applied to the fretboard to protect it from any damage during subsequent procedures.
 I really like this tape as it does not leave a lot of sticky residue when removed; unlike store-bought masking tape.

-The tops of the frets were then marked with a black permanent marker pen, and leveled with a diamond sharpening stone.
+The tops of the frets were then marked with a black permanent marker pen, and leveled with diamond sharpening stones.
 It was easy to identify any low spots because they would still have black marker on them.
 After re-marking the fret tops, the leveling process was repeated until there were no more low spots left.

 Periodically, the frets were checked for uniform flatness, three at a time; with a fret rocker.
 Any high spots were immediately dealt with using a small file and sandpaper.
 Besides this, "fall away" was also created in the higher registers by applying five layers of masking tape to the area around the 12th fret and re-leveling subsequent frets.
 The end result was a slight downward taper from the 12th to 22nd frets.